Raikia/seat-market-seeding/README.md

 - Show seeded value, target value, missing lines, restock cost, and per-market health.
 - Compare local market prices against Jita prices.
 - Track source of each item target, including manual adds, doctrine tracking, or both.
+- Auto-track Seat-Fitting doctrines with separate ship and fitting multipliers per fit.
+- Choose whether doctrine fits are summed together or use the maximum requirement per item.
+- Review doctrine sync changes before applying them.
 - Keep restock history and stock transition history.
 - Send SeAT notifications when an item moves from stocked to low, or from low/stocked to empty.
 - Refresh market data manually or on a SeAT schedule.
+- Cache dashboard calculations briefly and add helpful indexes for larger market lists.

 ## Seat-Fitting Integration

 If `eveseat-plugins/seat-fitting` is installed, Market Seeding can use its saved fits and doctrines.

 Doctrine tracking is per market.
 When a doctrine is tracked, the plugin can sync its fits into that market’s target list.
 If a doctrine changes later, the scheduled refresh can sync those changes so removed doctrine items are removed from the doctrine portion of the target.

+Each tracked doctrine can be tuned per fit.
+You can stock fewer hulls than modules, give support ships a smaller multiplier than mainline ships, and choose whether duplicated modules across fits are summed or use the largest individual fit requirement.

 Manual targets are kept separate from doctrine targets.
 For example, if you manually track 50 Warp Scrambler IIs and a doctrine adds 1 more, removing that doctrine will not remove the manually tracked amount.